chrispwidener/hawler/README.md

 This is a default parser that you can plug into the crawler to retrieve email addresses

-## Usage Examples
+# Usage Examples

-Crawling a single domain, retrieved from the command line, with defaults:
+Crawling a single domain, retrieved from the command line, with default crawl options:

 ```
 module Main where